It may seem risky, but buying a second property could set you on a path toward long-term prosperity. But it could also cause financial pain.

 3. Do you have equity in your first property?

-Home equity represents the value of your property that is not tied up in your mortgage.
-Over time, you may accumulate equity in your home by making regular mortgage payments and benefiting from any increase in your home's value.
+In simple terms, home equity represents the value of your property not tied up in your mortgage.
+Over time, you can accumulate equity in your home by making regular mortgage payments and through increases in your home's value.

-If you have built up enough equity, it may be possible to use it as collateral for the loan on your second home.
-This can be an alternative to providing a cash deposit and can potentially offer you more flexibility when financing your second home purchase.
+If you've built up sufficient equity, you may be able to use it as security for the loan on your second home.
+This can be an alternative to providing a cash deposit and potentially offer you more flexibility in financing your second home purchase.

-However, most lenders allow borrowers to access up to 80% of their property’s value minus the outstanding debt.
+Most lenders allow borrowers to access up to 80% of their property's value, minus their outstanding debt.

 4. Have a safety buffer in place